nubonics/sentdex_dqn_part6/README.md

 # sentdex_dqn_part6
 ### This code is for tensorflow 2.2.1
-### This incorperates the StackOverflow replacement for the ModifiedTensorBoard Class
+### This incorporates the StackOverflow replacement for the ModifiedTensorBoard Class
 ### The stackoverflow question is here: https://stackoverflow.com/questions/58711624/modifying-tensorboard-in-tensorflow-2-0
 ### Sentdex, if you are seeing this, please show us how to create more custom enviornments, as these are EXTREMELY sparse over the entire internet...
+### Sentdex's video tutorial of this code is here: https://www.youtube.com/watch?v=qfovbG84EBg